codestorm1/vintage_cell/notes.md

 > Added config for neopixels/blinkchain
 > Added LEDServer genserver to manage neopixels

+Sat June 23, 2024
+> 8 LEDs are using too much power

+Sat July 6, 2024
+> previously printed case that has vertical lipo charger holder
+> ordered a new audio cable with pigtail.
+Current one is big and hard to place inside phone

+Sun July 7, 2024
+> ?

+Sat July 20, 2024
+> previously soldered new usb-mini pigtail and fixed up some other wiring
+> progress on presentation

+Wed Jul 24, 2024
+> soldered resistors to the Adafruit lipo chargers to increase charging rate hopefully
+> put phone together for testing.
+> dialed my cellphone, had a successful call

+Sun Aug 11, 2024
+> Previously - discovered that the vintage cord turned into USB was not allowing for a good charge
+> Ordered USB A cord with pigtail end to replace vintage cord

+> Built new prototype board to be a HAT
+* need to change gpio pins, a couple pins changed.

+* make a livebook
+* get the circuitry reviewed

+* try bigger waveshare antennea
+* need to test phone

 * bell isn't ringing for incoming call

 ## Get this thing ready for presentation!

 ### Vintage phone

+* Adafruit lipoly Charger LEDs are available as output pins

 Code:
 * make some other tones instead of dial tone